sergeyklay/clusterium/README.md

 ## Usage

-For detailed usage instructions, examples, and advanced configuration options, please see [USAGE.md](USAGE.md).
+For detailed usage instructions, use cases, examples, and advanced configuration options, please see [USAGE.md](USAGE.md).

 ## References: